rancher/rancher.github.io/os/quick-start-guide/index.md

 ENTRYPOINT ["node","server"]
 ```

-Using the `hwestphal/nodebox` image, which uses a busybox image and installs `node.js` and `npm`.
+Using the `hwestphal/nodebox` image, which uses a Busybox image and installs `node.js` and `npm`.
 We downloaded the source code of Linux-dash, and then ran the server.
 Linux-dash will run on port 80 by default.

 To run this container in System Docker use the following command: